asurabots/capsolver-npm/README.md

-# captchaai api task handler
+# captchaai.io api🧠 task handler

 Want you to get captcha verified tokens with a simple function call in you node application?

 Just install axios and run with this repo.
 You will find a fast way to perform web testing (and simple automations).

 # Install
     npm i captchaai-npm